wewantthefunk/viper-mf/README.md

 File access is limited to sequential reads starting with the first line.
 Indexed record lookups are planned and intended.
 This will help with VSAM file development.

-Level 77 and 88 variables are not processed or handled properly in logic statements.
+Level 77 variables are not processed or handled properly in logic statements.

 ## Bug Reporting